 - A. Coverage.
-The Town will make available major medical, hospital and surgical insurance to each eligible employee, including elected officials, and the employee's eligible family.
-Coverage will begin on the employee's first day of employment, provided that the employee meets all eligibility requirements of the insurance plan. - B. Plan.
+The Town will make available major medical, hospital and surgical insurance to each Town employee identified in § 32-60A above and elected officials identified in § 32-60B above and such employee's or elected official's family.
+Coverage shall begin on such employee's or elected official's first day of employment or service, as the case may be.
+[Amended 11-19-2009 by L.L.
+No. 14-2009^{EN(11)}] - B. Plan.
 The Town may, at its discretion, change carriers and/or offer an alternative plan.
 A description of the plan may be obtained from the Secretary to the Supervisor. - C. Premium payment.
-The Town will pay the full premium for individual or family medical insurance coverage, as the case may be, for each eligible full-time employee hired prior to January 1, 1998.
+The Town will pay the full premium for individual or family medical insurance coverage, as the case may be, for each eligible full-time employee hired prior to

+- January 1, 1998.
 A full-time employee who becomes eligible for medical benefits on or after January 1, 1998, must contribute 10% of the cost of the premium for the type of coverage selected.
 The premium will be deducted from the employee's regular paycheck.
-The employee may elect to have such deduction made on a pretax basis in accordance with Section 125 of the Internal Revenue Code. - D. Changes in employee contribution amounts.
-The Town Board may, by Town Board Resolution, increase the amount the employee must contribute to the medical insurance premium for individual and/or family medical insurance coverage. - E. Enrollment information.
+The employee may elect to have such deduction made on a pretax basis in accordance with Section 125 of the Internal Revenue Code.

+- D. Changes in employee contribution amounts.
+The Town Board may, by Town Board Resolution, increase the amount the employee must contribute to the medical insurance premium for individual and/or family medical insurance coverage.

+- E. Enrollment information.
 The Secretary to the Supervisor will provide the employee with the enrollment forms and assist with the administrative and operational aspects of the medical insurance program.
 Enrollment in a medical insurance plan is not automatic.
 The employee must complete the necessary enrollment forms.
-The employee must select individual or family coverage, as the case may be, and submit the enrollment forms to the Secretary to the Supervisor on time. - F. Keeping coverage up to date.
-An employee must immediately notify the Secretary to the
+The employee must select individual or family coverage, as the case may be, and submit the enrollment forms to the Secretary to the Supervisor on time.

-Supervisor should any of the following conditions occur:
+- F. Keeping coverage up to date.
+An employee must immediately notify the Secretary to the Supervisor should any of the following conditions occur:

 - (1) Change in family unit, such as:

 - (a) Marriage or divorce.

 - (b) Acquires a dependent.

 - (c) No longer has any eligible dependents.

 - (d) Dependent loses eligibility.

 - (e) No longer wants to provide coverage for a dependent.

 - (f) Spouse dies.

 - (2) Change in status, such as:

 - (a) Takes a leave of absence without pay.

 - (b) Obtains coverage under spouse's plan.

 - (c) Becomes eligible for Medicare within the next four months.

 - (3) Other changes, such as:

 - (a) Wants to cancel coverage.

-- (b) Changes address or telephone number.
+(b) Changes address or telephone number.

-CODE OF THE TOWN OF ESOPUS NEW YORK, v15 Updated 04-01-2009 / PART I ADMINISTRATIVE LEGISLATION / Chapter 32, PERSONNEL POLICIES -- EMPLOYEE HANDBOOK / ARTICLE VIII, Employee Benefits / § 32-62.
+CODE OF THE TOWN OF ESOPUS NEW YORK, v20 Updated 03-01-2012 / PART I ADMINISTRATIVE LEGISLATION / Chapter 32, PERSONNEL POLICIES -- EMPLOYEE HANDBOOK / ARTICLE VIII, Employee Benefits / § 32-62.
 Medical insurance buyout.
+[Amended 12-18-2008; 11-19-2009 by L.L.
+No. 14-2009EN]